The council consists of 17 Councillors, each of whom is elected for a four year maximum term of office.

 Managed by Haverfordwest Town Council it is a well used facility not only by local organisations and groups but also by people organising events and classes from all over West Wales.
 It is situated in the centre of town and has adequate private parking facilities.

-The Centre is a modern purpose-built centre with a large hall, which can be sub-divided, a fully equipped kitchen and bar area and a large stage area.
+The Centre is a modern purpose-built centre with a large hall, which can be sub-divided, a fully equipped kitchen and a large stage area.
 There is also a large foyer and cloakroom area.
 The centre has disabled parking, access and toilet facilities.

 The centre has a public entertainment licence and seating for 100 with adequate public liability insurance.